ssvlabs/ssv-spec/p2p/README.md

   message SyncMessage {
     // protocol is the type of sync message string protocol       = 1;
-    // identifier of the message
-    bytes identifier      = 2;
     // params holds the requests parameters
     repeated bytes params = 3;
     // data holds the results